circlefin/malachite/ARCHITECTURE.md

 The core of Malachite is marked in green background and comprises three basic modules:

-1. a Vote Keeper (for aggregating votes from peers and keeping track of quorums),
+1. Vote Keeper: for aggregating votes from peers and keeping track of quorums,
-2. a Round State Machine (implementing the Tendermint algorithm logic within a round), and
+2. Round State Machine: implements the Tendermint consensus algorithm logic within a round,
-3. a Driver (which operates the state machine across multiple rounds).
+3. and Driver: operates the state machine across multiple consensus rounds.

 This consensus library makes no assumptions about the environment in which it runs or what kind of applications are built with it.
-It represents the most flexible consensus API in the world to the best of our knowledge.
+It represents, to the best of our knowledge, the most flexible consensus API in the world.

 Besides this core library, applications can use various other primitives that Malachite exports.
 These include synchronization support enabling peers to catch up in terms of Votes or Values; a Write-Ahead-Log (WAL) to enable safe recovery from crashes; or a peer-to-peer networking layer based on libp2p, or a mempool subsystem.